-10. The total effort of these vessels shall not exceed 4,65914 days.
-The Philippines shall limit its fleet to 36 fishing vessels (described by the Philippines as catcher fishing vessels) in the HSP-1 SMA.
+10. The total effort of these vessels shall not exceed 4,659 days.11 The Philippines shall limit its fleet to 36 fishing vessels (described by the Philippines as catcher fishing vessels) in the HSP-1 SMA.

-Map showing HSP-1 SMA where the Arrangements in Attachment 2 apply western and central Pacific or east Asian region.
+Map showing HSP-1 SMA where the Arrangements in Attachment 2 apply

+This map displays indicative maritime boundaries only.
+It is presented without prejudice to any past, current or future claims by any State.
+It is not intended for use to support any past, current or future claims by any State or territory in the western and central Pacific or east Asian region.
 Individual States are responsible for maintaining the coordinates for their maritime claims.
 It is the responsibility of flag States to ensure their vessels are informed of the coordinates of maritime limits within the Convention Area.
 Coastal States are invited to register the coordinates for their negotiated and agreed maritime areas with the Commission Secretariat.